realA10001986/VSR/README.md

 ##### &#9193; Hostname of TCD

-If you want to have your SID to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - here.
+If you want to have your VSR to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - here.
 Although specifying the TCD's IP address is supported as well, the hostname is preferred because it makes your setup independent of the network environment.

 ##### &#9193; Follow TCD fake power